Uttar Pradesh: The Heartland of India

 Culture of Uttar Pradesh

-The culture of Uttar Pradesh is a blend of diverse religions, traditions, folk arts, languages, spirituality, and festivals, making it one of India's richest cultural landscapes.
+The culture of Uttar Pradesh is a blend of diverse religions, traditions, folk arts, languages, spirituality, and festivals, making it India’s richest cultural landscapes.

 1. Religious Culture